RPC_GSS_GET_PRINCIPAL_NAME(3NSL) Networking Services Library Functions

 PARAMETERS

-How many of the identifying parameters (
+How many of the identifying parameters (name, node, and domain) are

 necessary to specify depends on the mechanism being used.
 For